AmirhosseinHonardoust/Fraud-Detection-SQL-Unsupervised/README.md

 ## Conclusion

 This project showcases a complete unsupervised anomaly detection pipeline.
-It demonstrates how **SQL + Python** can work together to identify rare or irregular financial behaviors — a foundation for fraud prevention and risk analysis systems.
+It demonstrates how **SQL + Python** can work together to identify rare or irregular financial behaviors, a foundation for fraud prevention and risk analysis systems.